Best Oil For Cars With Over 200000 Miles in 2023: High Mileage Cars

 Why Regular Replacing of Engine Oil Is Important For Cars With Over 200000 Miles?

 A regular oil change is very important for cars with over 200,000 miles.
 The reason is simple.
 The longer the engine runs without changing its oil, the greater the chances of a serious engine problem occurring.
-When engine oil is used for a long time, it forms sludge.
-This can damage the engine and even make it stop working.
-As a result, the car won’t start or drive smoothly.

 Should I Use Thicker Oil In A High Mileage Engine?

 If you’re observing that the engine oil is burning off through the piston rings or the engine is consuming a lot of oil due to the bad gasket or seal, you should use thicker oil in your high-mileage vehicle to avoid subsequent damage.
-However, if the engine is supplied with motor oil with a different viscosity than what the manufacturer recommends, the variable valve timing system will be unable to function properly, and this will lead to increased fuel consumption and reduced power.

 Here is what a car owner with over 200,000 miles of engine says: